-The Dental Sanctuary team have plenty of experience dealing with emergency dental situations, and pride themselves on their ability to keep patients comfortable throughout the process.
-Some of the common reasons patients require emergency dental care include: severe pain in the mouth, uncontrollable bleeding and broken teeth or trauma.
+The Dental Sanctuary team has plenty of experience dealing with emergency dental situations and prides itself on its ability to keep patients comfortable throughout the process.
+Some of the common reasons patients require emergency dental care include: severe pain in the mouth, uncontrollable bleeding, and broken teeth or trauma.

 1. Have a conversation about what’s going on

 When you first arrive for your emergency dental appointment, your dentist Neutral Bay will have a conversation with you to understand what’s happening in your mouth.
 They may ask questions about what symptoms you are experiencing, whether there is any pain and where that pain is originating, how long you have been noticing the problem, and whether you have any idea what may have caused it.

 For some people, these questions may be more obvious to answer than others.
 For example, if you have just broken a tooth during a game of football, it’s quite clear what has happened and how!
 Some emergency situations are much vaguer and your dentist might need to ask a wider range of questions or make a direct examination, to get all the relevant information about the issue.

 Following a quick conversation with you, your dentist Neutral Bay will get busy investigating your mouth and analysing the problem.
 A comprehensive examination will ensure your dentist hasn’t missed anything in your mouth and will be able to choose an effective treatment option.

 The team at the Dental Sanctuary will aim to make this process as comfortable as possible for you.